scipy-conference/scipy_proceedings/papers/allen_downey/allen_downey.rst

 Will Millennials Ever Get Married?
 ------------------------------------------------

+.. class:: abstract

    We investigate marriage patterns among women in the United States with data from the National Survey of Family Growth (NSFG).
 Using survival analysis methods implemented in Python, we describe age at first marriage for successive cohorts based on decade of birth.
 Of women born in the 1980s, 60% are married by age 32; of women born in 1990s, 13% are married by age 22.
 For both groups these results reflect substantial and statistically significant decreases compared to previous cohorts.

+.. class:: keywords
    Survival analysis, marriage patterns.

 Introduction
 ============

-A recent study from the Pew Research Center reports that the fraction of adults in the U.S. who have never married is increasing.
+A recent study from the Pew Research Center [wang14]_ reports that the fraction of adults in the U.S. who have never married is increasing.
 In 2012, 23% of men 25 and older had never married, and 17% of women.
 In 1960, only 10% of men were unmarried and 8% of women.
 Their report focuses on the